 Exclusive use.
 "Exclusive use" means that you use a specific part of your home only for carrying on your direct-selling business.
-If you use part of your home as your business office and also for a study, guest room, or other personal purpose, you have not met the exclusive use test.
+You do not meet the exclusive use test if you use part of your home as your business office and also for personal purposes.